Summary of Services

 Location: University of Missouri - St. Louis, Center for Teaching and Learning

-Reports to: Associate Provost for Professional Development & Director of the Center for Teaching and Learning
+Reports to: Director of Learning Innovation and Design, Center for Teaching and Learning

 Statement of the Position

 The Center for Teaching and Learning at UMSL seeks a dynamic and enthusiastic Learning Innovation Specialist to provide instructional development, course design, teaching effectiveness, and assessment consultation services to faculty teaching face-to-face courses.
 We seek a colleague who has a track record for excellence in teaching, an instinct for helping faculty colleagues improve classroom-based teaching strategies, and a passion for student engagement.
 This is a full-time, benefits-eligible position within the Center for Teaching and Learning with the opportunity to teach one course each year.

 Reporting to the Director of Learning Innovation and Design, the Learning Innovation Specialist will possess an in-depth understanding of learning theory and methodologies for face-to-face courses, instructional design and active learning strategies for traditional classroom-based courses, as well as experience using a wide range of hardware and software tools to engage students.
 The candidate will work independently and as part of a cohesive team to develop and deliver tailored instructional coaching, guide course design and delivery, assess instructional design and learning opportunities and needs, and provide faculty with opportunities for individual training and coaching.
 The candidate will contribute to faculty development initiatives and support teaching, learning, and assessment in areas related to learning strategies, pedagogical approaches, and student learning outcomes.
 The Learning Innovation Specialist will join a collaborative team to support the teaching and learning mission of the UMSL.Primary Duties and Responsibilities: